The future perfect expresses what will have occurred up to a specific point of time in the future.

 Subject + will + have + participle form of verb + (object(s))They will have finished the report by the time he factors the hourly pay for his employees.

-Subject + will + not + have + participle form of verb + (object(s))Mary won't have filled out the paperwork for the student food programs by six o'clock.
+Subject + will + not + have + participle form of verb + (object(s))The symphony won't have hired a staff for its in-house sales department in time for the first concert.

 (Question Word) + will + subject + have + participle form of verb?What kinds of meat will they have offered by this time next month?